Jazzbert/CarND-Advanced-Lane-Lines/writeup_report.md

 To start, I defined a number of threshold functions to allow tweaking of different features of the image.
 Not all of the functions were used in the submitted version; however, additional tweaking could be done for using these for the challenge videos and other conditions.

-In the end, I used a combination of color thresholds on Hue and Saturation to bring out the yellow and a combination of Sobel-lines x, y, magnitide, and direction which seemed to highlight the white well.
+In the end, I used a combination of color thresholds on Hue and Saturation to bring out the yellow and a combination of Sobel-lines x, y, magnitude, and direction which seemed to highlight the white well.

 ![alt text][image3]